Particular/docs.particular.net/nservicebus/containers/autofac.md

 snippet:Autofac_Existing

-WARN: As of Autofac 4.2.1 the `Update` method on `ContainerBuilder` is marked as obsolete.
-In the future updating the container passed to NServiceBus may not be possible.
+WARN: As of Autofac 4.2.1, the `Update` method on `ContainerBuilder` is marked as obsolete.
+In the future, updating the container passed to NServiceBus may not be possible.
 See [the Autofac project issue](https://github.com/autofac/Autofac/issues/811) for more information.

 ### DependencyLifecycle Mapping